-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 Liquidation: The debtor ceases to trade (expect for its beneficial winding-up); and from the date on which the debtor is in liquidation, all invoices and documents bearing its name must state that it is in liquidation.

-Receivership: If the receiver so decides, the debtor's trading activities may continue.
-However, from the date that the debtor is in receivership, all invoices and documents bearing its name must state that it is in receivership.
+Receivership: If the receiver manager so decides, the debtor's trading activities may continue.
+However, from the date on which the debtor is placed in receivership, all invoices and documents bearing its name must state that it is in receivership.

 Examinership: The debtor continues trading and its directors retain their management and other powers unless the court orders otherwise.
 The debtor, where it is the party that applies for the appointment of an examiner, must appoint an independent expert who will prepare a report to the court vis-à-vis the debtor's financial position, to be submitted together with the examinership petition.
 From the date that the debtor is under the protection of the court, all invoices and documents bearing its name – including the company website and emails – must state that it is in examinership.